 Adelina Patti made Craig Y Nos Castle into her lavish home.
-Although nearly forgotten now, in her time Adelina was the most famous opera singer.
+Although nearly forgotten now, in her time Adelina was the worlds first celebrity.
 Latter the castle became a TB hospital.
 It is now an idyllic wedding venue and has a great value bunkhouse in the old nurses accommodation.
-A history tour is run every day and if you are staying in the bunkhouse you can join the tour for free.
+A history tour of the castle is run every morning and if you are staying in the bunkhouse you can join the tour for free.

 Adelina Patti bought Craig Y Nos Castle and its estate for £3000 in 1854.

 Although nearly forgotten now, at the time Adelina Patti was the most famous of opera singers, earning an astronomical £1500 per performance.
 She can be heard HERE singing at Craig Y Nos.
 During the 50 years she owned the castle Adelina spent over £100,000 on additions including winter gardens, a theatre and a generator to provide the first domestic electricity.

 The winter gardens were given to Swansea towards the end of Adelina’s life and still remain in Swansea as the Patti Pavilion, Adelina’s own theatre remains unaltered at Craig Y Nos.
 Painted with the names of Adelina’s favourite composers and with her initials above the Proscenium, the Theatre is a fascinating step back into theatrical history with many original features including a working fly tower and machinery.
 The auditorium floor can be raked with an orchestra pit or flat so that the whole area can be used as a ballroom.
 The painted backdrop is an original Cyclorama of Adelina as the character Semiramide.

 The Adelina Patti hospital at Criag Y Nos